 - Kevin Sonneborn, one of the Franchise owners, testified that customers of his franchise were not asked for their permission to send text messages before their phone numbers were given to OnTime4U.

-- Niether Papa John’s, nor OnTime4U was able to provide any evidence that any customer who received messages gave their consent.
+- Neither Papa John’s nor OnTime4U was able to provide any evidence that any customer who received messages gave their consent.